 Top petty crimes and scams in Nashville affecting tourists

-As the most populous city in Tennessee, Nashville has its fair share of petty crimes and scams.
-Although it has high violent crime rates, tourists are less likely to witness violence in Nashville unless they frequent the rough areas of the city.
+As the most populous city in Tennessee, Nashville has a few petty crimes and scams.
 Below are the common petty offenses in the capital and ways to protect yourself and your belongings.

 Pickpocketing and purse snatching

-Petty theft, such as pickpocketing and purse snatching, is common in large cities like Nashville, whether in the morning or at night.
+Petty theft, such as pickpocketing and purse snatching, can happen in large cities like Nashville.
 Pickpocketing isn’t a new problem, especially in crowded areas in downtown Nashville and Broadway bars, targeting people’s wallets, cell phones, and purses.

 Nashville is no stranger to thrilling events, and it makes any excuse to throw music shows and parties.
-Unfortunately, some of them have turned out to be nothing but scams.
-You see it and get so excited.
-You buy a ticket online and later realize you’ve been scammed.
+Unfortunately, some of them have turned out to be scams.

-Scams are everywhere online, and scammers are becoming more sophisticated than ever, tricking unsuspected people.
-Avoid buying tickets from social media.
+To prevent this, avoid buying tickets from social media.
 You should check the official website, read online reviews, and look for a refund policy.
-If you get less information than this, you must think twice before purchasing a ticket to the event.

 Is Nashville safe to travel alone